 Siobhan is the CSH QI Education Lead, working nationally to integrate sustainability into quality improvement healthcare education.
 She is a registered nurse with a background in emergency nursing, primary care, clinical research delivery, management and teaching.
 Siobhan graduated from the NIHR Advanced Leadership Programme in 2019 and is the founder of the grass-roots movement Parents for Future in Norwich and also co-founded Eco Action Families.

 Rosie is a Paediatric Trainee (St5) in Severn Deanery who has taken up the post of QI Education Fellow at CSH from 2020-2021, working with universities and postgraduate education programmes to support the integration of sustainable healthcare into Quality Improvement teaching.
 She comes from a background in environmental activism and previously established a hospital allotment society whilst a medical student in London.

-I am a doctor working within medical education, mostly primary care.
-I supported the introduction of sustainability learning outcomes into our core curriculum at KCL through a global health webinar on climate change and a sustability impact assessment element to our quality improvement projects.
-I also taught on the social and behavioural determinants of health including a set of e-learning modules on patient-centred approaches to addressing obesity in a consultation.
-At Imperial I am working to introduce environmentally informed medicine into their social accountability agenda and quality improvement modules.
-I also work to support faculty development in education and scholarship, leading the Clinical Teaching Fellow faculty development at Imperial College and I teach on the masters in clinical education at KCL.
+Kay is a doctor working within medical education, mostly primary care.
+She supported the introduction of sustainability learning outcomes into our core curriculum at KCL through a global health webinar on climate change and a sustability impact assessment element to quality improvement projects.
+She also taught on the social and behavioural determinants of health including a set of e-learning modules on patient-centred approaches to addressing obesity in a consultation.
+At Imperial she introduced environmentally informed medicine into their social accountability agenda and quality improvement modules.
+She also supports faculty development in education and scholarship, leading the Clinical Teaching Fellow faculty development at Imperial College and teaches on the masters in clinical education at KCL.